ebarojas/ror.climb.mx/app/posts/2025-06-16-abridged-ulysses.md

 # James Joyce's Ulysses, down to only dialogue and minimal setting

 This is an abridged version of James Joyce's Ulysses, showing only the dialog and the basic chapter setting.
-I have not edited this heavily, the content here has been extracted from Gutenberg Project's txt file with a python script and is used within the limits of the license provided in that text.
-License attribution is at the end.
+I have not edited this heavily, the content here has been extracted from [Gutenberg Project's text file ](https://github.com/ebarojas/ror.climb.mx/blob/main/resources/ulysses.txt) with a python script and help from several AI tools.
+It is used within the limits of the license provided in that text, details about licence use in the bottom of the text.

+The short-ish dialog of Joyce's original text can be well appreciated here, it can easily be read in a day whereas the full text took me about 16 years.
+The reasoning behind my abridgement of this work can be more fully understood here (link coming soon).

 ## Gilbert's Table